FraunhoferIOSB/FROST-Server/docs/extensions/CSV-ResultFormat.md

 [https://github.com/INSIDE-information-systems/SensorThingsAPI/issues/3](https://github.com/INSIDE-information-systems/SensorThingsAPI/issues/3)

-The CSV result format can be requested by setting the request parameter `ResultFormat=CSV`.
+The CSV result format can be requested by setting the request parameter `$resultFormat=CSV`.
 The resulting CSV document must conform to the [RFC 4180](https://tools.ietf.org/html/rfc4180) specification.

 ## Single Table

-For single-table queries, `ResultFormat=CSV` is mostly self-explanatory.
+For single-table queries, `$resultFormat=CSV` is mostly self-explanatory.
 The header line contains the direct field names, with each further line having the data of one entity.
 Navigation links are omitted.